The Delegation of the European Union (EU) to Malawi has a number of functions:

 - Promoting the values of the EU and helping to increase visibility, awareness and understanding of the Union.

-The total amount of the allocation for Malawi for the period 2015-2020 is € 560 Million, out of which close to € 400 Million are already under implementation, with major programmes like Chilungamo, Kulima, Afikepo or the social protection programme SoSuRe.
+The total amount of the allocation for Malawi for the period 2014-2020 is € 560 Million, out of which close to € 400 Million are already under implementation, with major programmes like Chilungamo (justice and accountability), Kulima (agriculture), Afikepo (nutrition and SoSuRe (social protection).

-In addition to the envelope under the bilateral allocation for Malawi, the EU Delegation is also managing the EU grant contribution to important infrastructure projects co-financed with Financial Institutions like the European Investment Bank.
-Such projects include for instance the rehabilitation of a number of northern segments of the M1 road or the Malawi-Moçambique energy interconnector.
+In addition to the envelope under the bilateral allocation for Malawi, the EU Delegation is also managing the EU grant contribution to important infrastructure projects cofinanced with Financial institutions like the European Investment Bank.
+Such projects include for instance the rehabilitation of several northern segments of the M1 road or the Malawi-Moçambique energy inter-connector.